 Closing this “leaky pipeline” is not a social imperative but a strategic one.
 As India moves toward its Viksit Bharat 2047 vision, unlocking the potential of women in STEMM is vital to driving innovation and sustained growth.
 With momentum from the Anusandhan National Research Foundation (ANRF) and National Education Policy (NEP) 2020, the India RISE Fellowship backs the next generation of women research leaders delivering lasting impact for science, society, and India’s global leadership.

-The India RISE Fellowship will formally launch in November 2025.
-Fellow selection will take place through a closed nomination process in partnership with leading academic and research institutions across India.
+The India RISE Fellowship will formally announce its first cohort in December 2025.
+Fellow selection will take place through an invitation-only partnership with leading academic and research institutions across India.
 We are not accepting unsolicited applications at this time.

 In the meantime, we welcome prospective partners and collaborators to learn more about the fellowship’s vision and explore ways to engage.